pranavrajaram/lights-out/README.md

   frameborder="0"
 ></iframe>

 This plot shows that distribution.
-We can see that the observed difference was greater than all of the simulated differences, giving us a p-value of 0.0.
-Therefore, we reject the null hypothesis that the the distribution of the `POPPCT.URBAN` column when `DEMAND.LOSS.MW` is missing is the same as the distribution of the column when `DEMAND.LOSS.MW` is not missing.
+We can see that almost all of the observed difference was greater than the simulated differences, and the p-value was 0.002.
+Therefore, at a 1% significane level, we reject the null hypothesis that the the distribution of the `POPPCT.URBAN` column when `DEMAND.LOSS.MW` is missing is the same as the distribution of the column when `DEMAND.LOSS.MW` is not missing.
 We conclude that the demand loss of a power outage is MAR, conditional on the urban population percentage of the state where the outage occurred.

 We also found that `DEMAND.LOSS.MW` ***IS NOT*** missing on the `CLIMATE.CATEGORY` column.
-In order to determine this, we conducted a permutation test with total variance differenc (TVD) as the test statistic, since `CLIMATE.CATEGORY` is categorical.
+In order to determine this, we conducted a permutation test with total variance difference (TVD) as the test statistic, since `CLIMATE.CATEGORY` is categorical.
 We shuffled `CLIMATE.CATEGORY` 1,000 times to generate a distribution of TVDs under the null hypothesis, and compared that to the observed TVD.
 The resulting p-value was 0.512, meaning we fail to reject the null hypothesis that the the distribution of the `CLIMATE.CATEGORY` column when `DEMAND.LOSS.MW` is missing is the same as the distribution of the column when `DEMAND.LOSS.MW` is not missing.

 ## Hypothesis Testing